 To meet New York’s clean energy goals, renewable energy will need to provide 50 percent of our energy by 2025.
 Much of this energy could come from wind power.
 What does this mean for nature?
 The Nature Conservancy in New York is helping to address that question with a newly released mapping system called the Biodiversity and Wind Siting Mapping Tool.

-Scientists from The Nature Conservancy and partner organizations are working together on a NYSERDA supported-project to protect New York’s State’s biodiversity heritage while still advancing statewide energy development and policy goals.
-Using geographic information system (GIS) technology, the project will identify and map important ecological resources, such as sensitive habitats, large forest blocks and migration routes.
+The tool is designed to help protect New York State’s biodiversity while still advancing statewide energy development and policy goals.
+Using geographic information system (GIS) technology, the tool maps important ecological resources, such as sensitive habitats, large forest blocks, and migration routes.

 This tool, developed by scientists from The Nature Conservancy, The New York Natural Heritage Program, and The Cornell Laboratory of Ornithology in collaboration with NYSERDA can help decision-makers balance environmental concerns with energy infrastructure siting.